 - Curfew of 11pm to 6am, and although travel around the island is not banned, the public is asked to restrict movement as much as possible

-- face masks must be worn by everyone of 6 years of age and above at all times and places regardless of distancing.
-Fabric masks are legal but if attending a hospital or doctor’s surgery, masks must be of the hygenic or surgical type from a chemist or sanitary provisions supplier
+- face masks must be worn by everyone of 6 years of age and above at all times and places outside the home regardless of distancing, though exemptions exist for medical conditions (medical proof required – in Spanish because it will be Policía Local who’ll stop and fine you), working or exercising which makes wearing a mask impossible but mask must be carried to put on as soon as exempt activity stops.
+They can be removed at the moment of eating or drinking, and for exercise or swimming, and for rest periods in between if not moving and with physical distancing guaranteed.
+Fabric masks are legal but if attending a hospital or doctor’s surgery, masks must be of the hygenic or surgical type from a chemist or sanitary provisions supplier (see HERE)

 - late night bars, nightclubs & discos closed, and crowd events banned

-For further information on the covid outbreak here see these two posts:
+For further information on the covid outbreak here and travel related issues see these posts: